HiraBZ/Hira-Notes/Meetings/INSTAR/ORBITAL OVERVIEW.md

 Roles & Responsibilities of the institutions

 ## 1. INSTAr LAB-
 INSTAR Lab- research institution.
 Also controlling ORBITAL Mission control.
+INSTAR Designs ORBITAL Mission and WE put it on motion.
    * ORBITAL MISSION CONTROL

 ## 2. World Enterprise -